-Customers can direct non-marketable U.S. stock orders to the IBKR ATS destination to add liquidity.
-Orders directed to IBKR ATS are automatically tagged as "not held" orders, and are posted in IBKR's order book where incoming SmartRouted orders from other IBKR customers are eligible to take liquidity by trading against them.
+Customers can direct U.S. stock orders to the IBKR ATS destination to add liquidity.
+Orders directed to IBKR ATS are automatically tagged as "not held" orders, and are posted in IBKR's order book where they are eligible to trade against incoming SmartRouted orders that are marketable against them.

 |Non-US Products||Directed||Order Type|